-In post COVID-19 pandemic period, ITFC has further prioritized the importance of establishing partnerships with regional and local Financial Institutions (FIs) for the provision of alternate sources and modes of financing for private sector support, with a particular focus on SMEs.
+In recent years, ITFC has further prioritized the importance of establishing partnerships with regional and local Financial Institutions (FIs) for the provision of alternate sources and modes of financing, in line with Sharia principles, for private sector support, with a particular focus on SMEs.

-In line with the above, in 2022 ITFC continued to enhance its cooperation with existing partnerships and made fresh efforts to establish new partnerships with FIs aimed at enabling SMEs so that they can access needed financing for their trade operations.
+In line with the above, in 2023 ITFC continued to enhance its cooperation with existing partnerships and made fresh efforts to establish new partnerships with FIs aimed at enabling SMEs so that they can access needed financing for their trade operations.
 This not only contributes to creating needed access to finance, but it also helps promote Islamic banking as partner banks are introduced to Islamic financing instruments.

-In 2022, ITFC total amount of financing for private sector and SME support equaled US\$757 million, while the total number of active partner Banks reached 36.
-A portion of this financing was allocated to support women entrepreneurship.
-The Lines of Financing extended by ITFC helps SMEs to access trade finance and also promote Islamic finance products and services.
+In 2022, ITFC amount of financing for private sector and SME support equaled US\$757 million A portion of this financing was allocated to support women entrepreneurship.
+The Lines of Financing extended by ITFC helps SMEs to access trade finance and promote Islamic finance products and services.